|

 Barron’s: Economic Steroids Are Toxic, Too

-AS THE NEW YEAR OPENS, THE stock market is behaving as if the past 20 years were about to repeat themselves: Another recession will turn into a robust expansion.
+As the new year opens, the stock market is behaving as if the past 20 years were about to repeat themselves: Another recession will turn into a robust expansion.
 Stock prices already are discounting an earnings recovery to something only slightly below the level before the financial crisis.
 Risk-taking is in vogue again.

 The global economy, however, is like a marathon runner who ran too hard and hurt himself.
 This runner has been injected with some industrial-quality steroids, and away he goes.
 As the steroids kick in, his pace accelerates, as if the injury never happened.
 He’s up and running, so he must be OK, judging from his speed and his progress.